What is CNC Machining Service?

 CNC plastic machining services have many advantages over manual manufacturing.
 CNC machining is a more precise process than manual machining and provides exact repeatability.
 Computer control ensure the machine movement and makes the tools move precisely and simultaneously on their axes to create complex, three-dimensional shapes that would be almost impossible with manual machining.

 CNC machining is a good choice for making prototypes and low-volume plastic parts.
-Since CNC machining can be done with different materials than used in the 3D printing process, for example, it is frequently used for situations where the prototype needs to be tested under the same conditions the final injection molded parts will experience.
+CNC plastic machining services can be done with different materials than those typically used in the 3D printing process.
+Prototype parts often need to be tested under the same conditions the final injection molded parts will experience.
 For testing purposes, both the prototype and the final part will need to be made out of the same material.
 Plastic parts made with 3D printing will be limited to the materials that can be uswed by the 3D printer.
 Plastic parts made with CNC machining can be made out of a vairty of materials.
-Plastic parts made with CNC machining will also have better structural integrity of parts that are CNC machined compared to 3D printed, due to the nature of the manufacturing process.
-See more about CNC Plastic Machining.
+Plastic parts made with CNC machining will also have better structural integrity than 3D printed parts.
+Learn more about CNC Plastic Machining.

 - ABS, Black